JGroups is a reliable group communication toolkit written entirely in

 user might choose to add the FIFO layer to impose per/sender ordering.

-If ordering should be imposed over all the senders, then the TOTAL protocol
+If ordering should be imposed over all the senders, then the SEQUENCER protocol (providing total order)

-for group membership: they allow the user to register a callback function
+group membership: it allows the user to register a callback

 that will be invoked whenever the membership changes, e.g. a member joins,

 leaves or crashes.
-In the latter case, a failure detector (FD) protocol
+In the latter case, a failure detector protocol

 is needed by the GMS to announce crashed members.
 If new members want to